DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(degrees)
 ```

-Lets break that code down
+Lets break that code down:

 - `sides = 3` creates the variable `sides` and assigns the value of `3` to it
 - `length = 200` creates the variable `length` and assigns the value of `200` to it